mtourj/mtourj.github.io/README.md

+# Mohammad Tourjoman - Portfolio

+Welcome to my portfolio website's repo!
+You can access the website at [mohammadtourj.me](http://mohammadtourj.me/).
+This site is hosted using [GitHub Pages](https://pages.github.com/)

-# Purpose
+## Purpose

-This is my portfolio website, built specifically for the purpose of proving knowledge of Web Development.
+This portfolio was built for the purpose of proving knowledge of Web Development to future employers.
 As of today (5/9/2019), this means this website is meant to be proof of my skills in HTML, CSS, JavaScript and more.

 ### This portfolio will showcase projects built with: